dszedon/jetbrains_projects/README.md

 **Challenging difficulty** is on hold until Jetbrains repairs the Django server.

-Inside each folder is a description of the program(what is about) and the outcomes you would confront as learning experiences.
+Inside each folder is a description of each program and the outcomes you would confront as learning experiences.

 ### Table of Contents
 * Easy